 Charles currently serves as the chair of the Edward W. Hazen Foundation and was recently awarded a German Marshall Memorial Fellowship to Europe.
 He has his master’s in education and bachelor’s in organizational communications and American history from Xavier University in Cincinnati, Ohio.

-JENNIFER ARWADE, Vice Chair
+JENNIFER ARWADE, Chair

 A Hazen Trustee since 2012, Jenny Arwade is Executive Director of the Albany Park Neighborhood Council, a community based organization located in one of the most immigrant communities in Chicago.
 A graduate of Princeton University, Jenny has been a community organizer since 2000, and Executive Director of APNC since 2004.
 Jenny is also Vice President of the Illinois Coalition for Immigrant and Refugee Rights, an Executive Council Member of the United Congress of Community and Religious Organizations, and recently worked with 6 other organizations to form Voices of Youth in Chicago Education (VOYCE), a multi-ethnic youth-led community organizing collaborative to tackle the dropout rate in Chicago Public Schools.